Preference Analysis Using Random Spanning Trees: A Stochastic Sampling Approach to Inconsistent Pairwise Comparisons: Stochastic approach to spanning trees

 The consistency ratios for the above pairwise comparison matrices are as follows: \begin{itemize} \item CR($M_{g_1}$) = 0.04, \item CR($M_{g_2}$) = 0, \item CR($M_{g_3}$) = 0, \item CR($M_{g_4}$) = 0.18, \item CR($M_{g_5}$) = 0, \item CR($M_{g_6}$) = 0.04, \item CR($M_{criteria}$) = 0.24 \end{itemize}

-As we can see, there are four matrices which are not completely consistent and two of these, namely $M_{g_4}$ and $M_{criteria}$ have unacceptable levels of inconsistency as measured by the usual threshold of 0.1 for the CR value \cite{Saaty1980}.
+As we can see, there are four matrices which are not completely consistent and two of these, namely $M_{g_4}$ and $M_{criteria}$ have unacceptable levels of inconsistency as measured by the usual threshold of 0.1 for the CR value \citep{Saaty1980}.

-The priorities $u_j(X), X=A,B,C, j=1,\ldots,6$, obtained from pairwise comparisons matrices $M_{g_1}-M_{g_6}$ representing the evaluations of schools with respect to the considered criteria are shown in Table \ref{table:tbl-Scores}, while the weights of the considered criteria, according to the priority obtained from pairwise comparison's matrix $M_{criteria}$, are the following:
+The priorities $u_j(X), X=A,B,C, j=1,\ldots,6$, can be calculated (using the RGM method) from the pairwise comparisons matrices $M_{g_1}-M_{g_6}$ which represent the evaluations of schools with respect to the considered criteria.
+These priorities are shown in Table \ref{table:tbl-Scores} for all three schools.
+The weights of the considered criteria can also be obtained (using the RGM method) from pairwise comparison's matrix $M_{criteria}$, which are the following: $w_1=0.32$, $w_2=0.14$, $w_3=0.03$, $w_4=0.13$, $w_5=0.24$, $w_6=0.14$.